 The SMFA at Tufts BFA program provides the opportunity to combine intensive studio arts training with an in-depth, rigorous liberal arts education.
 The curriculum is entirely elective; you are free to select the courses, faculty members, and resources deemed important to your artistic development.
 Working closely with faculty mentors and academic advisors, students curate their own curricular pathways in a variety of mediums.
-In addition to studio coursework, students take courses in the liberal arts and sciences on both the Medford and Fenway campuses.
+In addition to studio coursework, students take courses in the liberal arts and sciences on both the Medford/Somerville and Fenway campuses.

 The development of written communication skills is fundamental to an undergraduate arts education.
 All BFA students are required to take two semesters of college writing in order to graduate.
-Most students complete this requirement by taking English 1 or English 3 in the first semester and English 2 or Philosophy 1 in the second semester.
+Most students complete this requirement by taking English 1 or English 3 in the first semester and English 2 or Introduction to Philosophy in the second semester.

 History of Art

 All BFA students are required to take 5 courses, totaling 15 semester hour units, in the history of art as part of their non-studio requirements.
 In their first semester, first-time BFA students take Introduction to Visual and Critical Studies.
 The other 4 courses (12 semester hour units) in the history of art requirement can be satisfied by completing any courses in the Visual and Critical Studies department based on the Fenway campus or in the Art History department based on the Medford/Somerville campus.
 This allows students to choose art history courses from across disciplines and eras that support individual interests.

 There are a variety of ways the Language/Culture requirement can be satisfied including foreign language study or the study of a specific culture through courses taught in English.

 The BFA Science/Technology requirement can be satisfied by any course that meets the Mathematics or Natural Science requirement for Liberal Arts students.